 85-759 Bydgoszcz, Poland

-- Space for a warm-up and training around the track as its whole length amounts to 2000m and width to 330m;
+- Space for a warm-up and training around the track amounts to 2000 m in length and 330m in width;

 - 20 locker rooms with social facilities available for participants